-Canadian radio-frequency laws require transmitter signals to time out or quit after several seconds of transmission.
+Canadian radio-frequency laws require transmitter signals to "time out" or quit after several seconds of transmission.
 This may not be long enough for HomeLink® to pick up the signal during programming.
-Similarly, some U.S. gate operators are manufactured to time out in the same manner.
+Similarly, some U.S. gate operators are manufactured to "time out" in the same manner.

-If you live in Canada, or you are having difficulty programming a gate operator or garage door opener by using the "Programming HomeLink®" procedures, regardless of where you live, replace Step 3 under "Programming HomeLink®" with the following:
+If you live in Canada, or you are having difficulty programming a gate operator by using the "Programming HomeLink®" procedures (regardless of where you live), replace Step 3 under "Programming HomeLink®" with the following:

-Continue to press and hold the HomeLink® button while you press and release every two seconds (cycle) the hand-held transmitter button until the frequency signal has been successfully accepted by HomeLink®.
-The HomeLink® indicator light will flash slowly at first and then rapidly.
+Continue to press and hold the HomeLink® button while you press and release every two seconds (cycle) your hand-held transmitter until the frequency signal has been successfully accepted by HomeLink®.
+The indicator light will flash slowly at first and then rapidly.
 Proceed with Step 4 under "Programming HomeLink®" to complete.